IMS-Team6/IMS_SBacken/Logbooks/Logbooks Dejan/LogbookWeek14Dejan.md

-# Logbook Week 14 ("First week") Sprint 0 week - setting up Total hours this week: ~15hours
+# Logbook Week 14 ("First week") Sprint 0 - setting up Total hours this week: ~15hours

   - During this week I've created a GitHub Organization as recommended by Bahja (10min)